Rugby sevens: European Sevens Championship

 The Rugby Europe Sevens Grand Prix Series serves as a regional qualifier for two types of tournaments.
 The top two finishing teams each year who are not core members of the World Rugby Sevens Series advance to the Hong Kong Sevens, the qualifying tournament for teams vying to achieve core team status in the World Rugby Sevens Series.
 The Europe Grand Prix also serves as a regional qualifier for major quadrennial tournaments, such as the summer Olympics and the Rugby World Cup Sevens.

 In Europe, Portugal dominated in sevens during the Championship era (2002–10); only twice the team did not win the trophy, in 2007 and 2009, when both times the championships were won by Russia.

 In the Grand Prix Series era from 2011 to the present, the champions became England and France; both teams won the trophy twice in a row.
-Portugal won the first edition, while Russia is the current champion.
+Portugal won the first edition, while France is the current (2025) champion.